hoho0001/mad9022-w19/docs/modules/week8/cordova-files.md

 cdvfile://localhost/persistent/path/to/file
 ```

+Notice the `persistent` part of the path.
+This would become `temporary` if you used the alternate filesystem.
 You can convert other file paths to cdvfile paths by using the `toInternalURL( )` method on the FileEntry Object.

 The cdvfile paths are also supported by the `cordova-plugin-file-transfer` and `cordova-plugin-media` plugins.